stackdumper/npm-cache-proxy/readme.md

   </a>
 </p>

-> `npm-cache-proxy` is a lightweight npm caching proxy written in Go that achives warp speeds by using Redis for data storage.
+> `npm-cache-proxy` is a lightweight npm caching proxy written in Go that achieves warp speeds by using Redis for data storage.
 B-b-blazing fast!

 <details>